BiologicalRecordsCentre/brc-ds-eval/README.md

 *Taxon*.

-Not all of these fields have to be mapped - it depends on which of the available tools you wish to use and, in some cases, now you want to use the tool.
+Not all of these fields have to be mapped - it depends on which of the available tools you wish to use and, in some cases, how you want to use the tool.
 See the section on each tool to see which fields must be mapped.

 Once you have mapped any required fields, you can click the *Set config* button.
 When you've done that, the text changes colour to blue and says